 Paris I is the partner school for one of Cornell Law School’s four-year joint degree programs, the J.D./Master en droit.
 There also is an informal understanding with the law faculty unit that hosts the joint degree (UFR 07--Etudes Internationales, Européennes et Comparatives), whereby Cornell students can participate in a semester exchange.
 Students must understand, however, that this exchange is less structured than others, because Paris I does not have a formal program for such exchanges.
 As a result, there is very little administrative support for students in Paris.
 Interested persons should contact the Executive Director of the Clarke Center for International and Comparative Legal Studies.
+Cornell may send two students each fall semester.

 The law faculty of Université Paris I Panthéon-Sorbonne is located in the Fifth Arrondisement, in the heart of the Latin Quarter.